-These errors can result from corrupted Boot Configuration Data (BCD), problematic BIOS configuration, faulty hardware, etc. And if you encounter this error, don’t worry!
-You can try the methods below to see if they fix your problem.
+It happens due to the corrupted Boot Configuration Data (BCD), problematic BIOS configuration, faulty hardware, etc. But don’t worry.
+There are several things you can try to fix this problem.

 * Note that you need to have a Windows Installation media (this includes a DVD or a USB drive with Windows Installation package inside) before you go into any following troubleshooting.